Arrhythmia & Electrophysiology Round Table

 Dr Heidbuchel worked as Research Fellow of the NIH and Fogarty International at the University of Oklahoma (1993–1994) and was Fundamental Clinical Investigator of the Fund for Scientific Research Flanders from 1996 until 2006.
 He started as Professor of Cardiology – Arrhythmology at the University of Leuven, Belgium in 1994.
 In October 2016, he became the Chair of Cardiology at Antwerp University.

-Gerhard Hindricks is a professor of cardiology at the University of Leipzig, Leipzig, Germany.
+Gerhard Hindricks is a professor of cardiology at the Charite University Hospital, Berlin, Germany.
 He heads one of the largest electrophysiology departments in Europe, providing services for up to 5,000 patients and performing almost 2,500 interventions for arrhythmias each year.
+Prof Hindricks is editor-in-chief of EUROPACE magazine, and is past president of the European Heart Rhythm Association, 2014 - 2016.

 Prof Hindricks is on the AER editorial board.